Pico Projector News, Resources & Information

 Pico-Projector Info is the web's leading resource on Pico Projectors.
 These projectors are small enough to be embedded in mobile phones and other devices, and are becoming more and more popular.
 Our site brings you daily news, projector resources, a buying guide and more!

-Here's our monthly best-selling pico-projectors list for the beginning of May 2013.
+Here's our monthly best-selling pico-projectors list for the beginning of April 2017.
 We're using data from Amazon.com, which seems to be selling the most wide range of pico projectors.
 This list does not include embedded modules in mobile phones or cameras.

 Microvision announces a $6.7 million order for its new small form factor LBS display engine towards a new projector smartphone product

 At the end of 2016 Microvision started ship samples of its new small form factor engine, the PSE-0403, to customers, with plans to start mass production in Q2 2017.
 Microvision now announced that its got the first commercial order

 The new order, worth $6.7 million, comes from an Asian electronics device makers who plans to use the display engine in a smartphone.
 The phone will launch in 2017 and will ship to China and other markers.
 For this customer, Microvision built a customer new module (which they call PSE-0403-103).

 Bosch Sensortec announced a new LBS pico projector module, the BML050.
 The new module is based on dual MEMS mirrors and can requires RGB laser diodesas light sources.
 The BML050 module includes a video processor, control circuits, laser drivers and power management ICs.

 Bosch says that the BML050 module will be available for selected customer projects in the second half of 2017.
 The modules supports a resolution of 720p at a frame rate of 50-72 Hz.
 The operation temperature range is 0 – 60 °C.